 Book 2 Postcard Designs

 What Are They

 A Quilted Postcard is a 4” x 6” piece of fabric art made using three layers.
-The size makes it a postcard and three layers make it a quilt, Even if they are only little!
-They are a lot quicker to make than a traditionally sized quilt and are perfect to be given as gifts to someone or to be mounted on a card and sent for special occasions such as birthday, anniversary, Christmas and Easter.
+The size makes it a postcard and three layers make it a quilt.
+Even if they are only little! they use the skills of patchwork and quilting, and many are embellished with hand embroidery, this combination makes them' Little Quilts of Creativity'!

 The front is decorative and the back is drawn to look like a real postcard and then the address and message written on.

-They are quick to make, use up scraps of fabrics, supposedly, and are great personalised gifts.
+They are quick to make, use up scraps of fabrics, supposedly, and are great personalised gift for all occasions.
 Just pop in an envelope or mount on a card and post.